Arterial Insufficiency Overview

 One of the most common causes of arterial insufficiency is atherosclerosis or "hardening of the arteries."
 Fatty material (called plaque) builds up on the walls of your arteries.
 This causes them to become narrow and stiff.
 As a result, it is hard for blood to flow through your arteries.

 Blood flow may be suddenly stopped due to a blood clot.
-Clots can form on the plaque or less often travel from another place such as the heart or other artery (also called embolus).
+Clots can form on the plaque or less often travel from another place such as the heart or other artery (such a clot is called an embolus).

 Symptoms depend on where your arteries become narrowed: